-To make a solid comparison, we check both the training loss and test accuracy for all the experiments.
+Both the training loss and test accuracy are checked for all the experiments.
 The training loss is the averaged value of all the clients' local training loss \cite{b18}.
-We also compare both the total communicated bit volume and the number of communication rounds for both methods.
+We also compare the total communication volume and the number of communication rounds for both methods.
 The comparisons are shown in Figures \ref{fig:vanilla} to \ref{fig:resnet}.

-In Fig~\ref{fig:vanilla}(a), Fig~\ref{fig:cnn}(a) and Fig~\ref{fig:resnet}(a), we compare the performance with respect to the total communicated bit volume.
-We can see that to achieve the same test accuracy or the same training loss, the number of bit needs to be transmitted from the client for the proposed scheme FedDQ is fewer than that of AdaQuantFL.
-It is because in the later training stages, the model range becomes smaller, but AdaQuantFL keeps increasing the quantization bit, which costs a waste of the bits volume.
-FedDQ uses smaller quantization bit while still maintaining the accuracy, and hence can save more communicated bit volume.
+In Fig.~\ref{fig:vanilla}(a), Fig.~\ref{fig:cnn}(a) and Fig.~\ref{fig:resnet}(a), we compare the performance with respect to the total communication volume.
+We can see that to achieve the same test accuracy or the same training loss, the number of bits that need to be transmitted for the proposed FedDQ scheme is fewer than that of AdaQuantFL.
+This is because, in the later stages of training, the model range becomes smaller, though AdaQuantFL keeps increasing the quantization bits, which may cause bit volume waste.
+On the other hand, FedDQ uses smaller quantization bits while maintaining the accuracy.

-In Fig~\ref{fig:vanilla}(b), Fig~\ref{fig:cnn}(b) and Fig~\ref{fig:resnet}(b), we compare the performance with respect to the communication rounds.
-Similarly to achieve the same test accuracy or the same training loss, the proposed scheme FedDQ also needs fewer communication rounds than AdaQuantFL.
-It is because in the early training stages, the training loss drops very quickly.
-AdaQuantFL uses small quantization bit in these stages slows down the convergence speed and increases the number of communication rounds.
-FedDQ assigns higher quantization bits in these stages to accelerate the convergence and hence can reduce the number of communication rounds and converge faster than AdaQuantFL.
+In Fig.~\ref{fig:vanilla}(b), Fig.~\ref{fig:cnn}(b) and Fig.~\ref{fig:resnet}(b), we compare the performance regarding the communication rounds.
+Similarly to the case of the bit volume, to achieve the same test accuracy or the same training loss, the proposed FedDQ scheme requires fewer communication rounds.
+This is because, in the early training stages, the training loss drops very quickly.
+AdaQuantFL uses small quantization bit-length in these stages, which may slow down the convergence speed and increases the overall number of communication rounds.
+FedDQ assigns higher quantization bit-length in these stages to accelerate the convergence and hence, it can reduce the number of communication rounds and converge faster.

-Table~\ref{tab:per} summarizes the comparison between FedDQ and AdaQuantFL.
-For benchmark 1, to achieve a test accuracy of $91.0\%$, AdaQuantFL consumes totally 2.07Gb in 100 rounds, while the proposed FedDQ only needs 0.72Gb in 43 rounds, which translates into a $65.2\%$ reduction in communicated bit volume and $57\%$ reduction in number of communication rounds.
+Table~\ref{tab:per} summarizes the comparison with respect to the consumed communication volume and communication rounds between FedDQ and AdaQuantFL.
+For example, in experiment 1, to achieve a test accuracy of $91.0\%$, AdaQuantFL consumes a total 2.07Gb in 100 rounds, while the proposed FedDQ only needs 0.72Gb in 43 rounds, which translates into a $65.2\%$ reduction in communication volume and $57\%$ reduction in the number of communication rounds.